corda/corda-runtime-os/docs/configuration/configuration_management_process_flow.md

 There are seven steps involved in updating the cluster configuration:

-1. An HTTP client sends an HTTP request to update the cluster configuration to the RPC worker
+1. An HTTP client sends an HTTP request to update the cluster configuration to the RPC worker.
-2. The RPC worker writes a configuration management request to the configuration management topic on the Kafka bus
+2. The RPC worker writes a configuration management request to the configuration management topic on the Kafka bus.
-3. The DB worker reads the configuration management request from the configuration management topic on the Kafka bus
+3. The DB worker reads the configuration management request from the configuration management topic on the Kafka bus.
-4. The DB worker updates the configuration tables in the cluster database
+4. The DB worker updates the configuration tables in the cluster database.
-5. The DB worker writes the updated configuration to the configuration topic on the Kafka bus
+5. The DB worker writes the updated configuration to the configuration topic on the Kafka bus.
-6. The RPC worker notifies the HTTP client of the success of their request
+6. The RPC worker notifies the HTTP client of the success of their request.
-7. Workers can read the updated configuration from the configuration topic on the Kafka bus using the configuration read service
+7. Workers are notified of the new or updated configuration from the configuration topic on the Kafka bus using the configuration read service.

 The process uses two separate Kafka topics: